-The time limit ending on a legal holiday or when the service is suspended will be extended until the end of the first following working day.
+The time limit ending on a public holiday or when the service is suspended will be extended until the end of the first following working day.

 9 When does the deadline expire if expressed in weeks, in months or in years?

 The time limit expressed in weeks, months or years expires on the corresponding day in the last week or month or in the last year.
 If the last month does not have a corresponding day to that when the time limit started to run, the time limit shall end on the last day of that month.
 When the last day of a time limit is a non-working day, the time limit is extended to the first following working day.

 10 If the deadline expires on a Saturday, Sunday or a public holiday or non-working day, is it extended until the first following working day?

 Yes, when the last day of a time limit is a non-working day, the time limit is extended to the first following working day.